 The next time I played was for Goldsmiths, University of London.
 The women were from all over the world; The UK, The USA, Finland, The Netherlands, Norway, Denmark, Cyprus…It was definitely my kind of scene.
 We tied with the School of Oriental and African Studies in the final but Goldsmiths did honour us with Team of the Year.
 I am still in touch with most of the players from that time.
 Football created ties that bind as well as breaking the ice.
 Our coach recommended me for a referee course in Peckham.
 I accepted his suggestion, the only woman doing the course which was at times unnerving.
 I was elated when I passed.
 In the coming years, wherever I moved, I always checked out where I could play.
 I tried very hard to create a team in the United Arab Emirates with expatriate women but also welcome to local ones.
 It was at first accepted but soon my attempts were stalled and eventually stonewalled by bureaucratic forces.
 In many cultures around the world, women playing football is just not done.
 In that sense, there are no level playing fields.

 But football was level to me because if I did not understand the rules off the pitch, I did once on it.
 That was continuity to me when my worlds were ever changing.
 If the relocating stopped me from going where I could have as a player, then football did build resilience deep inside.

 “Ellie, if you’re stuck, put the ball out of play,” my coach in Virginia had once told me.
 It was the first time I’d defied him, shaking my head.
 There had to be a way.
 The assistant coach had laughed at my response.

 “Like a dog with a bone,”

 “It’s not cheating,” my coach continued.
 “It’s a chance to create play another way.”

 As an adult, I finally understood what he had meant.
 I hear his words when there is conflict in my life.
-Don’t be part of the drama, disengage.
-Take another road.
-This and all that’s chronicled above is what football has given me.
+There is so much that football has given me.